Errata list for "Error Control Coding" by Lin and Costello: Errata

 \item p.~97, ref.~3: J.~J.~A. Sloane should be N.~J.~A. Sloane.

 \item p.~130, line 6: ``columns and rows'' should be ``rows and columns''.

 \item p.~130, line 9: $[(d_1d_2-1)/2]$ should be $\lfloor(d_1d_2-1)/2\rfloor$.

-\item ``$d_1+d_2-1$'' on p.~131 and in Problem~4.22 on p.~133 should be ``at least $d_1+d_2-1$''.
+\item pp.~131, 133: ``$d_1+d_2-1$'' on p.~131 and in Problem~4.22 should be ``at least $d_1+d_2-1$''.
 The bound holds with equality if and only if both codes contain a minimum-weight codeword with only one nonzero information bit.

 \item p.~134, ref.~7: T.~Klove should be T.~Kl\o ve and V.~I. Korzhik.

 \item p.~142, line 11: ``followed by'' should be ``preceded by''.

 \item p.~143, last line of Table~5.2: $1+X^2+X^5$ should be $1+X^2+X^3$.